 Want to learn how to use a selfie stick for better animal photos?
+Here are the tips and tricks you need to shoot better animal photos.

 But first, here are some of the animal shots we got on our last Galapagos trip.
 As you watch the video – remember that GoPro cameras don't have a zoom.
 The animals are actually closer than they appear in the video.
 A few of them even intentionally bump the lens with their head – or flipper.